 23. While studying, practice active recall

 Try to work deliberately on your active recall skills.
 When you’re learning something new, try to close your eyes and recall a concept or fact from what you’ve learned from memory.
 You may even carry around some flashcards and test yourself at free moments at times.
-Testing yourself regularly will you retain the information in your long-term memory.
+Testing yourself regularly will help you retain the information in your long-term memory.

 24. Learn more efficiently with the Pomodoro Method

-The Pomodoro technique lets you study for a limited time frame (10, 15, 20, 0r 15 minutes) and then take a little break.
+The Pomodoro technique lets you study for a limited time frame (10, 15, 20, or 25 minutes) and then take a little break.
 Then, repeat the same routine several times before you take a longer break.
 The Pomodoro method is great for getting in the study mood as it is easier to tell yourself to learn for 20 minutes than for an entire hour.
 The little breaks in between allow for refreshing your brain before moving on to the next topic.
 Read more below.